Issuing shares when setting up a limited company

 This list only deals with very straightforward share issues; for example, where there are no unusual restrictions in the Articles of Association/shareholders' agreement and there is only one type of share being issued.

-1. If the company was incorporated under Companies Act 1985, check that the company has sufficient ‘authorised share capital' to issue the required number of new shares.
+- If the company was incorporated under the Companies Act 2006, check that the company has sufficient ‘authorised share capital' to issue the required number of new shares.
 Authorised share capital is effectively the ‘pot' from which shares can be issued.

-Where can I find out the share capital?
+Where can I find out the share capital of my business?

-The shareholders and the numbers of shares each of them has taken up at the point of formation of the company must be stated in the Memorandum of Association.
+The number of shareholders their shares must be stated in the Memorandum of Association.